confluentmedical/nitinol-design-concepts/215-monte-carlo/README.md

       )
 ```

 Finally, we find the integration point that has the maximum value of dK in each orientation.
-We assume this will be these will be the most critical values for each run, so we'll save them for reporting later.
+We assume these will be the most critical values for each run, so we'll save them for reporting later.

 ## Example results for a single run